 The ATNR is elicited by a simple head turn to either the right or the left.
 The kicking that is felt in utero is due to the ATNR!
 Additionally, the ATNR plays a role in the birthing process by assisting with “unscrewing” down the birth canal.
 Because the ATNR is elicited with head movement, it is also connected directly to the vestibular system (the vestibular system is activated by head movement and head position changes), which affects balance and muscle tone.
 Another big role that the ATNR takes part in is hand-eye coordination and developing skills on each side of the body - think of turning your head to reach and grab an item.

-The ATNR develops at approximately 18 weeks in utero, should be fully developed by birth, and should integrate by six months of age.
+The ATNR reflex develops at approximately 18 weeks in utero, should be fully developed by birth, and should integrate by six months of age.
 This is around the same time that the Moro and Palmar Grasp reflexes are also integrating, as well as around the same time, the infant is intentionally reaching for objects, has gained head control, and may start crawling.

 Let’s talk about sensory integration.
 By providing an infant with different types of sensory stimulation, new neural pathways will be developed in the brain, thus stimulating new movement and cognitive development.
 An article on sensory integration discussed that the engagement in sensorimotor activities promoted adaptive behaviors via neuroplastic changes - simply put, by experiencing different types of sensory activities, our brains can change and thus promote new behaviors!